newrelic/newrelic-integration-e2e-action/README.md

 - It reads the e2e test descriptor file/s that must be passed as an argument to the action.
 - For each scenario present in the descriptor:
-    - It installs the infrastructure agent & the required packages.
-    - It launches services dependencies (e.g. a docker-compose ) if specified in the before step.
+    - It launches services dependencies (e.g. a docker-compose ) if specified in the `before` step.
-    - It verifies that the required services are up & running
     - It creates a config file with the details in the descriptor.
     - Adds a custom-attribute to the config:
         - Composed by the current commit sha + a new 10 alphanumeric-random digit on each scenario.
         - The tests will look for this label to fetch the metrics and the entities from the New Relic backend.
+    - It launches the default docker-compose of the Infra Agent mounting the binaries and configs so the integrations are run automatically.
     - The runner executes the tests one by one, checking that metrics &/or entities are being created correctly.
     - If the test fails, it's retried after the `retry_seconds` (default 30s) and up to the `retry_attempts` (default 10) defined for the action.
     - It stops & removes the services if specified in the after step.